Skip to content

-Every business, small or large, is full of talent that needs direction to understand where innovation begins and the steps they must follow before they can legally protect their intellectual property.
+Every business, small or large, is full of talent waiting to understand how to transform ideas into tangible innovations.
+But more often than not inventors wonder: Where does innovation begin, and what are the steps to legally protect intellectual property?

 Step 1: Innovation

 It all begins with a new discovery, an idea, an experiment, a novel solution, and even distinctive data.
-When an organization believes in fostering an intrapreneurship culture and giving every employee a chance to innovate and grow beyond the core roles, they receive abundant participation.
-This participation by the employees is, in fact, the real innovation.
+As an inventor, look for intrapreneurial opportunities within your organization to innovate and grow beyond your core roles.

 Step 2: Invention Disclosure